HelyeFab/ai-gateway/README .md

 This project sets up a secure local API gateway to self-hosted services (like Ollama models, TTS, etc.) using:

 - 🌐 [Caddy](https://caddyserver.com) – a modern reverse proxy with automatic TLS and great performance.
-- 🐍 Flask – custom gatekeeper API to validate incoming requests using secure API keys.
+- 🐍 Flask – custom gatekeeper API with reusable middleware to validate incoming requests using secure API keys.

 ---